opentoonz/opentoonz_docs/source/using_the_particles_effect.rst

 Use Column Duration for Lifetime
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Limits the particles lifetime to the number of frames the column content used as particles source lasts.
+Limits the particles lifetime to the number of frames the column/layer content used as particles source lasts.

-The particle animation remains the one defined in the Animation parameters (see  :ref:`Animation <animation>`  ).
+The particle animation remains the one defined in the Animation parameters (see  :ref:`Animation <particle>`  ).

 .. _top_layer: